 Taking long treks in Himachal Pradesh lets you get in detail of every landscape and high altitude forest trails you come across the beauty of the mighty Himalayas of Himachal.
 The long treks range from 5-days to 10-15 days for the best experience and exploration.
-Popular long trekking experiences that you can go to in Himachal are Sar Pass trek, Hampta pass trek, Bhrigu Lake Trek, Beas Kund Trek, Kinner Kailash trek and Kanamo Peak Trek.
+Popular long trekking destinations that you should go to in Himachal are Sar Pass trek, Hampta Pass trek, Bhrigu Lake Trek, Beas Kund Trek, Kinner Kailash trek and Kanamo Peak Trek.
 The itinerary of these treks have been designed in such a way that they are best suited for beginners and expert-level trekkers.
 The trails are easier in the beginning, however, becoming moderate with steep climbs and dense forests at the end.
-Some of the long treks that are loved by thrill seekers are Buran Ghati Trek, Pin Parvati Trek, and Pin Bhaba Trek.
+Some of the long treks that are loved by thrill seekers are Buran Ghati Trek, Pin Parvati Trek, and Bhaba pass trek.

 Located around 13,800 ft above sea level, the enthralling Sar Pass Trek passes through some of the best meadows, ice blankets, and forests.
 The 5-day trek starts from Kasol and passes through Rhododendron forests, Mung Tach, Nagaru, and Biskeri Thatch.
 It is named the Sar Pass Trek because you have to cross the frozen alpine lake “Sar”, nestled between Tila Lotni to Biskeri Ridge.